Iceland Summer Vacation | 4 Days 3 Nights

 Choose this summer vacation package to experience Iceland in a fun and easy way!
 The perfect stop-over holiday adventure is here, taking you to nature, culture and everything in between!

 This four-day itinerary will surely keep you happy, as you'll be taken you to some of the most amazing sites in the country.
-Join us on this fantastic tour from the geysers to the waterfalls, to glaciers and black sand beaches along the southern coastline, and give you a shot of real adventure in the form of glacier hiking, snowmobiling, and volcano caving, depending on your preferences.
+Come along on this fantastic tour to geysers and waterfalls, glaciers and black sand beaches along the southern coastline.
+You'll get a shot of a real adventure in the form of glacier hiking, snowmobiling, and volcano caving, depending on your preferences.

 A long weekend in Iceland is sure to please, whether it is a family holiday or an extended stopover.
 You will see the most famous sites with enough time to have an adventure or two along the way.
 You can easily tailor the trip to your interests by adding extra activities while you are booking.
 You'll be offered all the best options, allowing you to puzzle together the holiday of your dreams.

 If you are looking for fast fun, choose a speedy race over the white planes of a glacier on a snowmobile.
 Disappear into the silvery waters of Silfra fissure between the continental plates and explore what lies beneath.
 Go horseback riding along the geothermal valley, beside burbling mud pots and blasting geysers.

 If you feel like adding a day to your adventure, go ahead and do so during the booking process and let Guide to Iceland arrange everything for you, making sure that the fun won't stop!